• Homeowner

 • What to do if the Ombudsman can’t help you solve the problem

-Even if you are not based in Victoria, you might still find the information on this page useful However, to look for more information relevant to the state or territory you’re in, have a look at the websites we’ve listed at the end of this resource.
+Even if you are not based in Victoria, you might still find the information on this page useful However, to find more information relevant to the state or territory you’re in, have a look at the websites we’ve listed at the end of this resource.

 What does the Ombudsman do?